 Yes, as long as you prove your blood disorder meets “limited functioning” criteria established by the Social Security Administration.
 An SSA claims evaluator will determine if there are jobs available that you can do based on your functional capacity.

-To avoid delays and reduce the risk of having your claim initially denied, call the Law Office of Daniel Berger today to schedule a consultation appointment with an experienced disability lawyer.
+To avoid delays and reduce the risk of having your claim initially denied, call today to schedule a consultation appointment with an experienced disability representative.